 A lot of tourists head to Florida's sparkling, blue beaches for vacation.
 In fact, Florida is the top travel destination in the world with a record 116.5 million tourists visiting the state in 2017, according to Visit Florida, the official Florida tourism industry marketing corporation.

 But this summer, many tourists are being greeted by thick layers of green rancid sludge on the water.
 These are blooms of blue-green algae, technically cyanobacteria, that have affected the water for miles along the Atlantic Coast near Palm Beach and parts of the Gulf Coast near Fort Myers Beach and Sanibel Island.
-The infestation is so bad that Gov. Rick Scott declared a state of emergency for Martin, St. Lucie, Lee and Palm Beach counties.
+The infestation is so bad that Gov. Rick Scott declared a state of emergency for Palm Beach, Martin, St. Lucie, Glades, Hendry, Lee and Okeechobee counties.

 But the algal bloom isn't just an annoyance.
 It can also cause health problems for people and animals, according to the Florida Fish and Wildlife Conservation Commission.
 Coming in direct contact with toxic algae through boating, swimming or water skiing may cause rashes, itchy eyes or sore throat.
 Ingesting contaminated water can cause diarrhea, nausea, vomiting and stomach pain.
 Animals can become extremely sick and may even die after ingesting the toxins in the algae.

 Hoping to bring an end to the problem, the Corps of Engineers has reduced the amount of water being released from Lake Okeechobee into local waterways and estuaries.
 The Army Corps said $514.2 million will be spent to repair Herbert Hoover dike, which will allow the lake to hold more water, reports Sun Sentinel.
 Then, less water would be released into surrounding rivers and hopefully lessen the growth of algae bloom.